-The Drive Based synchronous application provides two operating modes: Command operating mode and motion block operating mode
+The Drive Based application provides three operating modes: command operating mode, motion block operating mode and velocity, torque/force operating mode.

 The operating modes provide you with a standard, PLCopen-compliant set of motion commands, supplemented with unique motion commands.
 The operating mode that is best suited to your application depends on your application case.
 If you are coordinating motion sequences using a controller, use the command operating mode.
 If you are not using a controller and are instead storing the motion profiles on the respective drive controller, use the motion block operating mode.
+If you only want to execute simple movements in which only set values may be subject to possible changes, such as for pumps, fans or conveyor belts, use the velocity, torque/force operating mode.

 The general motion variables that apply to the operating modes in common are grouped in the Data sources wizard.
-Depending on the operating mode, unique wizards are also available which you can use to parameterize operating mode-specific motion variables.
+Depending on the operating mode, unique wizards are also available which you can use to parameterize operating modespecific motion variables.
 The general or operating mode-specific motion variables you need to parameterize depend on your drive project.